Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 ### Step 2: Define your Application Roles

-1. While still in the blade for your  application, click " Manifest".
+1. While still in the blade for your  application, click **Manifest**.
-2. Edit the downloaded manifest by locating the "appRoles" setting and adding all four Application Roles.
+2. Edit the manifest by locating the "appRoles" setting and adding all four Application Roles.
 The role definitions are provided in the JSON block below.
 Leave the allowedMemberTypes to "User" only.
 Each role definition in this manifest must have a different valid Guid for the "id" property.
-Note that the "value" propertu of each role is set to the exact strings "Admin", "Approver", "Observer", and "Writer" (as these strings are used in the code in the application)
+Note that the "value" propertu of each role is set to the exact strings "Admin", "Approver", "Observer", and "Writer" (as these strings are used in the code in the application).
-3. Save the edited manifest using the same "Save" button in the portal.
+To do this replacement in the manifest, you have two options:
+    - Option 1: Edit the manifest in place by clicking **Edit**, replacing the appRoles value, and then clicking **Save**.
+    - Option 2: **Download** the manifest to your computer, edit it with your favorite text editor, save a copy of it, and **Upload** this copy.
+You might want to choose this option if you want to keep track of the history of the manifest.

+The content of `appRoles` should be the following (the `ìd` can be any unique GUID)
 ```JSON
 "appRoles": [
     {